 - Employee A receives an invoice and scans it directly into accounts payable

-- Employee B approves the invoice digitally
+- Employee B approves the invoice digitally, if the approval process is triggered

-- Payment is sent to the vendor and a record of the transaction is automatically saved
+- Payment is sent to the vendor, and a record of the transaction is automatically saved

 Why Workflow Matters for Your Business